NanoFleet/nanofleet-vault/SECURITY.md

 ## Encryption Model

-nanofleet-vault uses XOR+Base64 obfuscation keyed by `VAULT_ENCRYPTION_KEY` to protect secrets at rest.
-This provides limited obfuscation against casual inspection of the database file, but is **not** cryptographically strong encryption and should **not** be relied on if an attacker can obtain a copy of the database. **This mechanism is vulnerable to cryptanalysis and must not be used to protect sensitive or regulated data in production environments.** Anyone with access to both the database (or any of its backups/snapshots) and the `VAULT_ENCRYPTION_KEY` can recover all secret values.
-For strong protection at rest, use an industry-standard encryption solution (for example, AES-256-GCM via a dedicated secrets management system or hardware security module).
+nanofleet-vault encrypts secrets at rest using **AES-256-GCM** with a unique random salt and IV per secret.
+The encryption key is derived from `VAULT_ENCRYPTION_KEY` via **PBKDF2-SHA256** (100,000 iterations, 16-byte random salt).
+The GCM auth tag provides integrity verification — any tampering with the ciphertext will cause decryption to fail.
+Anyone with access to both the database (or any of its backups/snapshots) and the `VAULT_ENCRYPTION_KEY` can recover all secret values.

 The threat model assumes:
 - The host running NanoFleet is trusted